chjkusters/Endoscopy-CNNs-vs-Transformers/README.md

 ![My Image](images/Models.PNG)

 ## Citation
-Citations will be added upon acceptance of respective papers.
+Citations will be added upon eventual acceptance of respective papers.

 <!--- If you think this helps, please use the following citation:
 ```bash